 • Description: Used to configure database operation times logging.
 The execution of DAO methods which are related to the user name stated in this property is logged.
 Only one user name can be provided.
+The value is empty by default.

-• Example value: webadmin (default: empty string)
+• Example value: webadmin